Vincit/objection.js/doc/includes/API.md

 console.log(people[0].children[0].movies[0].id);
 ```

-> Relations can be filtered by giving named filter functions as arguments
+> Relations can be filtered by giving modifier functions as arguments
 > to the relations:

 ```js